Improved Decision Rule Approximations for Multi-Stage Robust Optimization via Copositive Programming: Introduction

 The remainder of the paper is organized as follows.
 We derive the copositive programming reformulations for two-stage robust optimization problems in Section~\ref{sec:two-stage}.
-In Section~\ref{sec:SDP_approx}, we formulate the conservative semidefinite programming approximations.
-In Section \ref{sec:enhanced}, we provide the generalization to piecewise decision rules and derive their copositive reformulations.
+In Section~\ref{sec:SDP_approx}, we develop the conservative semidefinite programming approximations.
 We extend all results to the multi-stage setting in Section \ref{sec:multi-stage} and present the numerical results in Section \ref{sec:numerical}.